BartugKaan/UIKitApps/README.md

  ## Update about my Progress
 After two months, I finished most of the course and I really enjoyed it.
 Now my plan is to create my own projects with this knowledge.
-I will also try to learn programmatic UI with Swift and create new projects.
+I will also try to learn programmatic UI with Swift and try to create new projects.